DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

 evolution of regional lock-out technologies in particular media sectors.
 The second section, ‘Circumvention Case Studies’, looks at these issues from the ground up, by analysing how users negotiate geoblocking and internet filtering controls in different countries.
-Here, our seven contributors – experts on informal media circulation that we have collaborated with over the course of a year-long research project – have written vivid first-hand accounts of ground-level circumvention
+Here, our nine contributors – experts on informal media circulation that we have collaborated with over the course of a year-long research project – have written vivid first-hand accounts of ground-level circumvention